PNg-HA/AWS_Workshop_StrengthenWAF/content/3-Remediate/3.3/_index.md

 4. Inspect: URI path

 5. Match type: Matches pattern from regex patttern set

-6. Regex pattern set: static-content (the regex pattern set created above)
+6. Regex pattern set: static-content

 7. Text transformation: None

 ![1.1](/images/3/3/scope_s1.png)

 ### Set priority and review rules
-1. On the Set rule priority page, click on Save (no changes needed)
+1. On the Set rule priority page, click Save.

 ![1.1](/images/3/3/prio_s1.png)

-1. Verify that Bot Control rule set is now listed on Rules tab in the Web ACL
+2. Verify that the Bot Control rule set is listed in the Rules tab of the Web ACL.

 ![1.1](/images/3/3/prio_s2.png)

-3. Within a few minutes you will gain additional metrics on the Bot Control tab
+3. Wait a few minutes for bot traffic details to appear in the Bot Control tab.
 ![1.1](/images/3/3/prio_s3.png)
-4. Proceed to the next task to take advantage of the added visibility provided by AWS WAF Bot Control

 Congratulations!
-You have successfully integrated AWS WAF Bot Control which will start applying labels to bot requests.
-You will use those labels in the following tasks.
+You have successfully integrated AWS WAF Bot Control, enabling labeling for bot requests on your website.
+These labels will be used for detailed control actions in following tasks.